ohamill/tibber-robot/README.md

 ## How to Run
 From the solution's root directory, run `make up`.
 If needing to run Docker Compose with `sudo` privileges, you can instead run `make sudo-up`.
 Alternatively, you can navigate to the `RobotCleaner` directory and run `docker compose up`.
 To run in the background, you can do `docker compose up -d`.
+Once started, the application listens on port `5000` of the local host.
+So, for example, you can access the application's `POST` endpoint at `http://localhost:5000/tibber-developer-test/enter-path`.

 ## How to Stop
 From the solution's root directory, run `make down`.
 Alternatively, you can run `docker compose down` from the `RobotCleaner` directory.